15 Cheapest Universities in Seoul for International Students

 Kwangwoon University, also known as KWU, is a distinguished institution of higher learning in South Korea.
 Founded in 1934, KWU is committed to cultivating talented individuals equipped with advanced knowledge and skills in engineering and technology.
 The university’s mission is to contribute to developing science and technology, foster creativity and innovation, and nurture global leaders.
 Notably, KWU is recognized for its strong engineering, computer science, and multimedia programs.
 The university promotes industry-academia cooperation, providing students with practical training and internship opportunities.

-8. Hansung University
+8. Dongguk University

 Hansung University is a non-profit private institution of higher learning with a single campus in Seoul, South Korea.
 The university was founded on the philosophy of ‘Truth and Virtue’ and was initially a women’s only university.
 Hansung aims to foster innovation, development, and competitiveness by training ethical and global-oriented individuals capable of adapting to a constantly changing world.

-15. Soongsil University
+15. Sangmyung University

 Cheap Master's Colleges and Universities in Seoul for International Students